 - From the list of attributes, choose Calculated attributes > Support group 1 and 2 (the attribute you just created), then click Apply.

-In this case, we've shown the tickets in our grouped attribute against the total number of tickets in the entire support group.
+In this case, you'll see the tickets in your grouped attribute against the total number of tickets in the entire support group.

 Adding more advanced interactivity